TEACHERS' BLACKBOARD |

 Background to the site

 This site is aimed primarily at teachers and pupils studying the Aztecs and the Maya in schools in the UK, though it is already proving valuable to academics, cultural institutions, researchers, students and the general public world wide - anyone with some interest in the Aztecs and/or the Maya.
 All the material has been uploaded in good faith on the understanding that it is used strictly for educational/non-commercial purposes.
-The site, with some quite personal touches, grows directly from nearly 40 years of visits made to schools and museums throughout England by Graciela and Ian, the founding Mexicolore team.
+The site, with some quite personal touches, grows directly from over 40 years of visits made to schools and museums throughout England by Graciela and Ian, the founding Mexicolore team.
 Many thanks to all those teachers and children who continue to make us so welcome in their schools - and who have become good friends.
 Enjoy...!

 NOTE on FEEDBACK to the site